 This gluten-free pie crust recipe brings all of the flavor and none of the gluten to your homemade pie.

 [Updated October 4, 2016]

-This gluten-free pie crust is also dairy-free and egg-free.
-As a gluten-free, dairy-free pie crust, it is light and delicious.
+This gluten-free pie crust recipe is also dairy-free and egg-free.
 This gluten-free dough is easier to work when it’s rolled out immediately so if you’re making a double-crust pie, prepare the filling first before making the gluten-free pie crust.
 For a one-crust pie, halve the recipe.

 2 cups gluten-free High-Protein Flour Blend